 - Finally, React allows UI designers to play a major role in mobile front-end development without any prior coding experience.
 Thanks to React, designers can broaden their influence in the outcome of a mobile app through more rigorous input.

 Besides all the above-mentioned capabilities React is also the only framework that has undergone extensive value additions.
 There is an array of easy to grab UI design frameworks based on React that can utilise React components to shape your UI idea.

 Let us briefly explain here a few React UI design frameworks.

 Material UI: This framework is comprised of the specific React components to design interface based on Google’s Material Design philosophy.
 For implementing authentic Material Design in the UI, it comes as the ideal toolset.

 React-Bootstrap: Bootstrap, the most popular UI design framework can be implemented with this toolset for React apps.
 It brings together the simplicity and flexibility of Bootstrap 3 and the power of React together for UI design.

 React-Foundation: Foundation, another popular customisable library and UI framework can be implemented with React components through this toolset.

 Essence: This fast-paced CSS framework can implement Google Material Design elements with React components.

-Elemental-UI: Elemental-UI is another great toolset that comes loaded with a range if modular UI components and React controls to help to implement React patterns natively.
+Elemental-UI is another great toolset that comes loaded with a range if modular UI components and React controls to help to implement React patterns natively.
 It works like an improved version of Bootstrap plus the power of React controls.